starangelo/Daray.ioproject-1/project.md

 # Understanding LAMP stack implementation
-### The images shows the whole steps involved and their respective results
+### The images shows the whole steps involved and their respective results.